 A couple years ago, Thunderbolt (Gen 3) brought the idea of mainstream innovation to the computing enthusiast universe, in the form of external graphic boxes (eGPU).
-The initial reception for PC was lukewarm with various reasons for its failure to launch; possibly due to timing and the apparent lack of affordable laptops equipped with the interface.
+Initial reception for PC platforms was lukewarm with various reasons for its failure to launch; possibly due to timing and the apparent lack of affordable laptops equipped with the interface that weren’t MacOS.
 You had to pony up a couple grand just to gain the privilege, and this was before investing another pile of Benjamins on a separate enclosure and graphic card.

 If this review is starting to sound familiar then you aren’t wrong, I covered something similar from Sonnet called the Breakaway Box and it promised the same advantages.
 I recall liking it, but it was kind of pricey at the time and equally no frills—Hell, the OWC Mercury Helios FX and Sonnet Breakaway Box also sport the exact same appearance.
 No joke, the chassis design is sourced from the same unknown supplier, which made the unboxing seem like déjà vu.

 That is the biggest elephant in the room if you happen to be cross-shopping these specific models, but it helps to know that OWC offers 550W or latest 650W configurations with an optional Gigabyte Radeon RX 580 bundle from approved vendors (MacSales).
-Otherwise, Sonnet has a lot more choice if purchased directly, you can go barebones (350W, 550W, 650W) or throw in a OEM variant of a RX 580, VEGA 56, up to a relatively powerful RX VEGA 64 card.
-However, the Mercury Helios FX will the slightly cheaper option, especially if you’re adamant on pairing you own midrange AMD or Nvidia card instead of bundling it.
+The Mercury Helios FX will also be the slightly cheaper option, especially if you’re adamant on pairing you own midrange AMD or Nvidia card (BYOGPU) instead of bundling it.

 Setup of the Helios FX is straightforward.
 You’ll need a graphics card and a direct link to the host computer via a Thunderbolt port for full bandwidth (and maybe a couple of reboots), otherwise it won’t power on at all through daisy-chaining.
-You probably knew that already, but you do get some benefits as it can charge laptops of up to 15W of power.
-This will be enough juice to breathe life into Macbooks and most laptos in just a few hours.
+You probably knew that already, but you do get some benefits as it can charge laptops of up to 100W of power.
+This will be enough juice to breathe life into Macbooks and some laptops in just a couple hours.
 It also runs whisper quiet with the fan whirling at 10dB no matter the card nestled inside.
 Supplemental connections such as Ethernet Gigabit/1000Base-T and USB are omitted for stability purposes but as I said earlier: “no frills.”

 Because there are many variables on how effective the Mercury Helios FX is performance-wise, it helps to understand what cards actually stand to benefit and/or retain benchmarks by running in a separate enclosure.
 Theoretically, you could pair it with something magnificent like a NVIDIA TItan V, Radeon VEGA FE, or even a coveted NVIDIA TITAN RTX for intense engineering or deep learning machine on a lightweight laptop.
-However, the reality is that all Thunderbolt devices have a bandwidth ceiling or 40Gbps (~5,000MB/s) versus 126.08Gbps~15,760MB/s on 16X PCIe 3.0 equipped motherboards, and subjected to bus throttling as an external device.
+Keep in mind that all Thunderbolt devices have a bandwidth ceiling of 40Gbps (~5,000MB/s) versus 126.08Gbps~15,760MB/s on 16X PCIe 3.0 equipped motherboards, and subjected to bus throttling as an external device.
 It’s an unavoidable factor for any eGPU utilizing the interface, and lofty difference compared to hardcore gaming desktops fitted with similar flagship cards.

 My primary goal was to achieve performance-oriented gaming by any reasonable means; playing games like Resident Evil 2 (2019), Forza Horizon 4, and Crackdown 3.
-I began with initial auto-detected maximum presets and gradually worked downward, and all titles failed to reach a 4K/60fps target.
-Perhaps I was hoping for too much, but things do improve somewhat at 1440p with a targeted 30-44fps/ultra and a broader 41-56fps at medium-high settings (Vsync Off).
-I personally experienced overall losses of 17% from a Radeon RX 580 (better), 28% for a RTX 2070 (balanced), and up to an astonishing 45% deficit on my RTX 2080 Ti which put it on the level of an OEM RTX 2070.
+I began with initial auto-detected maximum presets and gradually worked downward, with all titles failing to reach a 4K/60fps target.
+Perhaps I was hoping for too much, but things do improve somewhat at 1440p with a targeted 30-44fps/ultra and a broad 44-59fps at medium-high settings (Vsync Off).
+I experienced overall losses of 17% from a Radeon RX 580 (better), 28% for a RTX 2070 (balanced), and up to an astonishing 41% deficit on my RTX 2080 Ti which put it on the level of an OEM RTX 2070.

-After spending a couple weeks with the Mercury Helios FX 650 a few realities must be addressed.
-A lot of what I experienced with OWC is identical from the Sonnet Breakaway box from over a year ago, only this time with a more appropriate setup to properly test the hardware.
-While Thunderbolt has hypothetically opened the doors for achievable PC gaming on notebooks, but it’s exactly that since the intention appears secondary and compatible systems are slim until later this year.
-Ultimately, this Helios FX remains in a gray area that straddles niche desirability, long-term upgradeability, and legitimate practicality, especially if you opt for the Helios bundled with a Radeon RX 580 installed.
+After spending a extended amount of time with the Mercury Helios FX 650 a few realities must be addressed.
+While Thunderbolt has hypothetically opened the doors for achievable PC gaming on notebooks, it’s not exactly flawless since you have to make peace with performance bottlenecks and compatible laptops remain slim until later this year.
+Ultimately, this GPU box occupies a area that straddles the best of niche desirability and legitimate practicality, especially if you opt for the Helios bundled with a Radeon RX 580 installed.
 It all works well enough—you just really have to want it in order to appreciate what OWC is offering here.